adrnbs/.dotfiles/README.md

 Current mpv configuration is not entirely hammered out, but allows a nice cache threshold to avoid buffering, and is HQ.
 Videos start paused.

 ### key points
-- Uses `mpv 'link` via terminal to execute
+- Uses `mpv 'link'` via terminal to execute
 - Unfinished videos are stored within `~/.config/mpv/watch_later` via files containing metadata, but must be enabled within config
 - `mpv` has a specific opacity rule within `~/.config/picom/picom.conf` where mpv will not be transparent even when unfocused, update to taste